Heber-Reis/Heber-Reis/README.md

 ## Hi!
 I'm Heber Magno

 - 👨‍🎓 I'm a Bachelor of Computer Engineering!
-- 👨‍💻 Currently studies Front-End technologies!
+- 👨‍💻 Currently studing web developement technologies!
 - 💻 I intend to be a Fullstack Developer

 <div>